AxelSeanCP/OpenMusic-API/README.md

 ## Introduction

-OpenMusicV1 is a back-end API developed for a streaming music application.
+OpenMusicV2 is a back-end API developed for a streaming music application.
 This API allows users to view albums and songs that have been added.
+In version 2, users can create private playlists where they can add or remove songs (login required).
+Playlist activity is also stored as a history, enabling users to see what changes have been made to their playlists.
+Users can also add collaborators to their playlists, granting the collaborators the same access as the users, except for the ability to delete the playlist.

 ## Features

-- View albums
-- View all songs
+- **View Albums**: Browse the collection of available albums.
+- **View All Songs**: Explore the complete list of songs.
-- Add new albums
+- **Add New Albums**: Create and add new albums to the collection.
-- Add new songs
+- **Add New Songs**: Create and add new songs to the catalog.
-- Update album details
+- **Update Album Details**: Modify existing album information.
-- Update song details
+- **Update Song Details**: Modify existing song information.
-- Delete albums
+- **Delete Albums**: Remove albums from the collection.
+- **Delete Songs**: Remove songs from the catalog.
+- **Add Login & Logout Feature**: Securely authenticate and deauthenticate users.
+- **Add New Playlist**: Create new playlists for personal or shared use.
+- **Add Songs to Playlist**: Include songs in your playlists.
+- **Add Other Users as Collaborators**: Invite other users to collaborate on your playlists.
+- **Delete Songs from Playlist**: Remove songs from your playlists.
+- **Delete Users from Collaborators**: Remove collaborators from your playlists.
-- Delete songs
+- **Delete Playlist**: Delete entire playlists from your account.

 ## Technologies Used